caterinaurban/Libra/README.md

         * boxes (interval abstract domain)
         * symbolic (combination of interval abstract domain with symbolic constant propagation [Li et al. 2019])
         * deeppoly (deeppoly abstract domain [Singh et al. 2019]])
+        * neurify (neurify symbolic relaxation [Wang et al. - Efficient Formal Safety Analysis of Neural Networks (NeurIPS 2018)])
+        * boxes_deeppoly (product of boxes and deeppoly)
+        * boxes_neurify (product of boxes and neurify)
+        * deeppoly_symbolic (product of deeppoly and symbolic)
+        * neurify_symbolic (product of neurify and symbolic)
+        * deeppoly_neurify (product of deeppoly and neurify)
+        * boxes_deeppoly_neurify (product of boxes, deeppoly, and neurify)
+        * deeppoly_neurify_symbolic (product of deeppoly, neurify, and symbolic)
         Default: symbolic

     --lower [LOWER BOUND]

         Sets the lower bound for the forward pre-analysis.
         Default: 0.25

+    --min_lower [LOWER BOUND]

+        Sets the minimum lower bound for the (autotuning of the) forward pre-analysis.
+        Default: the value of the lower bound

     --upper [UPPER BOUND]

         Sets the upper bound for the forward pre-analysis.
         Default: 2

+    --max_upper [UPPER BOUND]

+        Sets the maximum upper bound for the (autotuning of the) forward pre-analysis.
+        Default: the value of the upper bound

     --cpu [CPUs]